Stacie E. Goddard

-Stacie E. Goddard is an American political scientist.
-She is the Mildred Lane Kemper Professor of Political Science at Wellesley College.
+Stacie E. Goddard is an American political scientist and the Arnold A. Saltzman Professor of War and Peace Studies at Columbia University, where she serves as director of the Arnold A. Saltzman Institute of War and Peace Studies.
+She previously taught at Wellesley College, where she served as the Betty Freyhof Johnson '44 Professor of Political Science and associate provost for Wellesley in the World.
 Goddard is known for her research on international order, grand strategy, and global power politics.
-Goddard formerly served as the Faculty Director of the Madeleine Korbel Albright Institute for Global Affairs and is a non-resident fellow of the Quincy Institute.
+She formerly served as the faculty director of the Madeleine Korbel Albright Institute for Global Affairs and is a non-resident fellow of the Quincy Institute.